albert2k21/testing/README.md

 #Demo

-Trying to get past github and git once and for all so I created this testing repo
+Trying to get past GitHub and git once and for all so I created this testing repo